COMMITTEE AGAINST TORTURE

 Written solemn declarations

 Given the global coronavirus disease (COVID-19) pandemic, the continuing travel restrictions and the related impossibility to hold in-person sessions of Committees in Geneva and New York during the months of June, July and August 2020 (see 5), the Committee against torture has decided that under those exceptional circumstances, the new members deposited signed solemn declarations with the Secretariat who posted them on the Committee webpage.
 The deposit of declarations will be announced during the online public session on Monday, 13 July.
-At the next in-situ session, the three members will orally confirm their oath.
+At the next in-situ session, the members will orally confirm their oath.